Best Water Filter Pitcher for Well Water – 7 Reviews & Guide (2023)

 • Affordability is Brita’s main selling point.

-• We recommend the Brita Longlast over the Standard.
+• We usually recommend the Brita Elite over the Standard.
 The price tag is almost the same when you take into account filtration capacities.
+But this also depends on the type of contamination especially when on well water.

-• A mere 40 gallons for the Standard versus 120 gallons for the Longlast.
+• A mere 40 gallons for the Standard versus 120 gallons for the Elite.

-• The Everyday jug can store 10 cups of water ideal for families, the Metro 5 cups for single households.
+• The Tahoe jug can store 10 cups of water ideal for families.

-• The compact filter pitchers will easily fit in your refrigerator.
+• The compact filter pitcher will easily fit in most refrigerators.

-• Brita Metro pitcher comes with electronic filter indicator that notifies you when it’s time to replace filters.
+• Electronic filter indicator notifies you when it’s time to replace filters.
 Child’s play!

 • All materials of this water filter pitcher are BPA-free.